ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 high allocation rates of up to 10 million per second per machine if necessary, so that they could even be used as transaction IDs.

-UUIDs are of a fixed size (128 bits) which is reasonably small compared to other alternatives.
+UUIDs are of a fixed size (128 bits), which is reasonably small compared to other alternatives.
 This lends itself well to sorting, ordering, and hashing of all sorts, storing in databases, simple allocation, and ease of programming in general.